Explore Southwest Crete and Gavdos: A Round Trip through Paleochora, Gavdos and Chora Sfakion

 Romantic tavernas are in the immediate vicinity.
 You can dine on freshly prepared local island food with your feet in the sand to the sound of the sea.
 Thanks to good bus connections, we can start various activities every day.
 A hike to Cape Tripiti is a must, as is a trip to the lighthouse in the evening.
 Of course, Agios Ioannis beach and a beautiful beach walk to Lavrakas are also a must.
 If you still have time, you should definitely hike to Potamos.
 Rumor has it that it could be the most beautiful beach on the island.
 After three wonderful days and a brief refreshment in the clear water at Sarakiniko beach, we take the bus to the port to catch the boat back to Crete.
 Next destination: Chora Sfakion.

-#5 Chora Sfakion: the gate to Sfakia
+#5 Chora Sfakion: Gateway to the wild Sfakia region

 The boat approaches the Cretan “mainland” and reaches Chora Sfakion in the afternoon.
 We will stay in the village for two more days to explore the surrounding area.
 Chora Sfakion, also known simply as “Sfakia”, is the perfect starting point.
 The regional district of Sfakia comprises several small villages and towns, most of which are located deep within the Lefka Ori, the White Mountains.
 The old Cretan traditions are practiced there like in no other place on the island.
 The proud region is rugged, as are the people who live there.
 At the same time, you are overcome by a feeling of comfort and warmth.
 Sfakia on Crete is a world of its own, with a history all of its own.
 The bullet-riddled street signs speak their own language.
 If you want to experience traditional Crete up close, you should immerse yourself in this world.